by Caryn Lix

 In the midst of fighting the unknown, whether they were a superpowered anomaly or a citizen living by the rules set by the Omnistellar Concept, Kenzie, Cage and the rest found an ally on each other for them to survive.

-That same goes with Rune who was projected as calm and gentle but her shrewdness and ability was what brought their entire sector into safety for the majority of the time.
+That same goes with Rune who was projected as calm and gentle but her shrewdness and ability were what brought their entire sector into safety for the majority of the time.
 And I couldn’t say less with Mia.
-She may act tough in front of everybody but she cares a lot on her own way.
+She may act tough in front of everybody but she cares a lot in her own way.

 The injustices between corporate citizenship and government citizenship also didn’t go unnoticed which is parallel to what is currently happening right now.

 Though there were questions that didn’t get answers in the end, which I think an author’s intention to put some sort of open-ended drama that sways readers and have that longing to know what will happen next to Kenzie and Cage; are they going to explore-like Star Trek wandering into the galaxy?
 I don’t know what to expect yet but I’m certainly excited for a second book.

 Sanctuary is an eerie, thrilling and action-packed story that equally leveled the suspense and intensity of all sci-fi movies about aliens I have ever watched.
 If you are in for a ride and love to take on an adventure, I recommend you read this book and board the ship so you won’t miss the fun I had in space.

 Thank you to NetGalley, Simon Pulse, Fantastic Flying Book Club and Caryn Lix for providing me an eARC in exchange for a fair and honest review!

 About The Author:

 Caryn Lix has been writing since she was a teenager and delved deep into science fiction, fantasy, and the uncanny while working on her Masters in English literature.
 Caryn writes novels for teens and anyone else who likes a bit of the bizarre to mess up their day.